elastisys/compliantkubernetes/docs/user-guide/operate.md

 Similar to alerting based on monitoring metrics, you may need to alert based on application log contents.
 For instance, it might make sense to send any log line of the `FATAL` log level to your Slack channel for immediate attention.

-The process of setting up log-based alerts is highly graphical, and supported by your OpenSearch Dashboards that is part of Elastisys Compliant Kubernetes.
+The process of setting up log-based alerts is highly graphical, and supported by your OpenSearch Dashboards that is part of Welkin.
 Recall how to log in to your web portals from [Step 1: Prepare](prepare.md).

 Go deeper into [log-based alerts](log-based-alerts.md).